-Back in the Studio, click "Publish" to burn your final video together.
+Back in the Studio, click "Export" to edit your final video together.
 You can also add other edits, like appending a second scene, resizing your video, changing the speed of the video, rounding corners, or adding text.

 Thanks for reading!
 You don’t have to be a Hollywood big shot or a film school graduate to be a video editing pro.
 I hope that Kapwing’s filters tool enables you to make brighter, more saturated videos, GIFs and images.

-Feel free to reach out to us on Twitter or over email with your feature requests and comments about Kapwing.
-Enjoy your artistic journey, and share your results with us by tagging #kapwing on Twitter, Instagram, etc.!
+Feel free to reach out to us on Twitter or visit our YouTube Channel for more in-depth editing tutorials, templates, and guides..
+Enjoy your artistic journey, and share your results with us by tagging #kapwing on Twitter, Instagram, etc.